New LUNA facility will prepare astronauts for moon landings – DW – 09/25/2024

 The LUNA facility won't be the only moon-like facility available for astronauts and scientists to use.

-Under construction next door are the Future Lunar Exploration Habitat (FLEXHab), simulating a potential moon habitation module and connecting into the main hall.
+Under construction next door is the Future Lunar Exploration Habitat (FLEXHab), simulating a potential moon habitation module and connecting into the main hall.

-The EDEN-ISS greenhouse, a five-year experiment similating simulate food cultivation in cold space environments, will be repurposed as the ‘EDEN LUNA' project.
+The EDEN-ISS greenhouse, a five-year experiment simulating food cultivation in cold space environments, will be repurposed as the "EDEN LUNA" project.

 NASA's Artemis program is poised to return to the moon by the end of the decade with a new generation of explorers.

 Artemis I launched in 2022 as an uncrewed test flight.
-The second and third missions will launch crewed missions first to lunar orbit, and then moon's surface.
+The second and third missions will launch crewed missions first to lunar orbit and then the moon's surface.

 Edited by: Fred Schwaller